-Roger Stone to Newsmax TV: 'I am Getting Special Treatment'
+Roger Stone to Newsmax TV: 'I Am Getting Special Treatment'

 During a Thursday phone interview on Newsmax TV‘s “Newsmax Now,” Stone said the Justice Department has changed its opinion on his request to postpone his jail sentence start date.

 He filed a request to delay serving his sentence by two months because of coronavirus.
-The Justice Department previously said it wouldn’t oppose his request to postpone his start date, but on an appeal flipped its decision.
+The Justice Department previously said it would not oppose his request to postpone his start date, but on an appeal flipped its decision.

 “I had to appeal because Judge [Amy Berman] Jackson insists I go to prison immediately,” he said, adding on that appeal is where the Justice Department changed its stance.